yangyugit/self-care_problems_classification/README.md

 - data_view.py presents the statistic information.

 - ablation_experiment.py is the Python code of the ablation experiment.
+- proposed_model.py is the Python code of the proposed model.
+- neural_network.py is the Python code of the neural network.
+-